cober2019/IOS-XE-Ops/README.rst

 **QOS**
 ---------

     View and modify current QOS interface policies.
-If an interface has a polciy you will see '(Qos)' in blue next to the interface.
-You can also see the current queue statistics at the below the interfaces table.
+If an interface has a policy you will see '(Qos)' in blue next to the interface.
+You can also see the current queue statistics below the interfaces table.
 If you want to modify an interface QoS, service policies will be preload into your form.
 Policies are available via dropdown menu.
+This program does not modify the queues, only interface application.

 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/QOS.PNG
 .. image:: https://github.com/cober2019/IOS-XE-Ops/blob/main/images/QOSOutput.PNG